PapersOfMathieuNls/phd-thesis/05_precinct.md

 Finally, for Dnsjava, the number of clone pairs starts high with 258 clones and goes down until Revision 70 where it reaches 165.
 Another quick drop is observed at Revision 239 where we found only 25 clone pairs.
 The number of clone pairs stays stable until Revision 1030 where it reaches 273.
 PRECINCT was able to detect 82.8% of the clone pairs detected by NICAD (226/273) with 100% recall while executing on average in 1.1 seconds while NICAD took 3 seconds in average.
 PRECINCT outputs 83.4% fewer lines than NICAD.

 Overall, PRECINCT prevented 97.7% of the 7000 clones (in all systems) to reach the central source code repository while executing more than twice as fast as NICAD (1.2 seconds compared to 3 seconds in average) and reducing the output in terms of lines of text output to the developers by 83.4% in average.
-Note here that we have not evaluated the quality of the output of PRECINCT compared to NICAD’s output.
+Note here that we have not evaluated the usability of the output of PRECINCT compared to NICAD’s output.
 We need to conduct user studies for this.
 We are, however, confident, based on our experience trying many clone detection tools, that a simpler and a more interactive way to present the results of a clone detection tool is warranted.
 PRECINCT aims to do just that.

 The difference in execution time between NICAD and PRECINCT stems from the fact that, unlike PRECINCT, NICAD is not an incremental approach.
 For each revision, NICAD has to extract all the code blocks and then compares all the pairs with each other.
 On the other hand, PRECINCT only extracts blocks when they are modified and only compares what has been changed with the rest of the program.